Improved frequency hierarchy treatment for anisotropic spectral distortions

 \subsection{Basic numerical tests}

 Before we apply the new treatment to specific scenarios, we numerically confirmed a few general aspects using {\tt CosmoTherm}.
 Adding a temperature shift either as initial condition or by continuously sourcing $G$-terms does not create any background level distortions.
-Similarly, starting\footnote{We initialize our anisotropic setup with adiabatic initial conditions at redshift $z=10^7$, which means that modes with $k\leq 1\,\Mpc^{-1}$ are well outside of the horizon.} the anisotropic distortion with $\delta\Theta^{(1)}_0 \approx 3 \bar{\Theta} \Theta^{(1)}_0$ and $y^{(1)}_{0,0} \approx \bar{\Theta} \Theta^{(1)}_0$ and then leaving $\Thetabar$ unchanged conserves the solution throughout the computation.
+Similarly, starting\footnote{We initialize our anisotropic setup with adiabatic initial conditions at redshift $z=10^7$, which means that modes with $\kB\leq 1\,\Mpc^{-1}$ are {\it well} outside of the horizon.} the anisotropic distortion with $\delta\Theta^{(1)}_\ell \approx 3 \bar{\Theta} \Theta^{(1)}_\ell$ and $y^{(1)}_{0,\ell} \approx \bar{\Theta} \Theta^{(1)}_\ell$ and then leaving $\Thetabar$ unchanged {(i.e., starting with a higher temperature blackbody spectrum, $\TCMB'=\TCMB(1+\bar{\Theta})$ while using the reference temperature $\Tz=\TCMB$)} conserves the solution throughout the computation.
 For example, starting with $\Thetabar=0.01$ (a very large modification), we find tiny distortion creation at the level of $\mu \lesssim 10^{-10}$, which are caused by the imperfect discretization of the Kompaneets operator, causing some small $Y\rightarrow M$ conversion.
-On the other hand, when switching off the perturbed scattering terms [e.g., specifically those in Eq.~\eqref{eq:background_fixed_check}, leaving only the first term] or kinematic corrections (see Sect.~\ref{sec:k_corrections}), we find noticeable departures from the expected equilibrium, showing that the new formulation is required to consistently conserve the spectrum of the anisotropies in the absence of out-of-equilibrium processes.
+On the other hand, when switching off the perturbed scattering terms [e.g., specifically those {$\propto \tau' \Thz$}] or kinematic corrections {[those $\propto \beta^{(1)} (1-M_{\rm B})$] in Eq.~\eqref{eq:evol_1_final_hierarchy}}, we find noticeable departures from the expected equilibrium, showing that the new formulation is required to consistently conserve the spectrum of the anisotropies in the absence of out-of-equilibrium processes.